top of page

 Your colon may be cleaned out of all stool and blood with a colonoscopy prep.

-Your doctor may consider ordering a CT angiography or an embolization to stop the bleeding.
+Your doctor may order a CT angiography or embolization to stop the bleeding.

-You may go on a clear diet, placed on bed rest, and be under "observation."
+You may go on a clear diet, be placed on bed rest, and be under "observation."

 Do I need a colonoscopy for diverticular bleeding from "diverticulosis"?